 This Content Collection features the Trends 2020 Study and other key research from the National Center for Family Philanthropy, as well as current and timely research from colleague organizations on the field of family philanthropy.

-Trends 2020: Full Report and Executive Summary
+Trends 2020: Full Report, Executive Summary, and Report Excerpts

-Trends 2020 shares updated trends on the governance and management practices of U.S. family foundations, and includes new questions relevant to ongoing changes in the field including issues of equity, place-based giving, transparency, the role of the donor, and the question of spend down versus perpetuity.
+Trends 2020 shares updated trends on the governance and management practices of US family foundations, and includes new questions relevant to ongoing changes in the field including issues of equity, place-based giving, transparency, the role of the donor, and the question of spend down versus perpetuity.

 Current and Past NCFP Research